OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

 Step 1.
 Front-end Installation
 ==============================

 Using the packages provided in our site is the recommended method, to ensure the installation of the latest version and to avoid possible packages divergences of different distributions.
-There are two alternatives here, to install OpenNebula you can add **our package repositories** to your system, or visit the :ref:`software menu <software:software>` to **download the latest package** for your Linux distribution.
+There are two alternatives here, to install OpenNebula you can add **our package repositories** to your system, or visit the `software menu <http://opennebula.org/software:software>`__ to **download the latest package** for your Linux distribution.

 Do not forget that we offer Quickstart guides for: